Top 10 Yappy Dog Breeds

 - A Dachshund was the first Olympic Mascot!

 The Miniature Schnauzer is a unique-looking dog and its small size makes it popular among apartment-dwellers.
+And it’s not all about their size, either: they have such a goofy personality that they quickly become irresistible!
 Unfortunately, this breed has a tendency to bark at just about everything.
 He may not be popular with the neighbors, but his good nature may be enough to win them over.

 - There are three sizes of Schnauzer.
 The miniature came from the standard size, and it’s the most popular of the three.